jubjamie/MODSIM1-FEM/README.md

 part2aProblem = part2a(0.8,305,10); % Create the problem using the part2a template.
 part2aProblem = FEMSolve(part2aProblem); % Solve this single problem with the solver.
 ```
 This Problem is now solved and can be plotted.
-[Solver plotting options can be set as in the docs](#), otherwise the solver defaults are used.
+Solver plotting options can be set as, otherwise the solver defaults are used.
 ```Matlab
 plotSolution({part2aProblem}); % Note how the single problem is inside a singluar cell.
 This is important.
 ```

 That's it, the result will now be displayed.
-Full information can be retrieved from the Problem as per [the docs/](#).
+Full information can be access from the Problem structure.

+## Problem Structure
+Setting up a Problem involves using some of the following.
+Example of this formation includes part2b.m.

+### The Problem can contain the following:

+           Problem.title: A string title for the problem, useful for legends later.
+           Problem.mesh: The 1D mesh
+           Problem.Diffusion.LE.Generator: A function handle for a function returning the local element matrix.
+Optional, default will be set.
+           Problem.Diffusion.LE.coef: The diffusion coefficient D.
+           Problem.Reaction.LE.Generator: A function handle for a function returning the local element matrix.
+           Problem.Reaction.LE.coef: The reaction coefficient lambda.
+If not set, no reaction term used.

+           Problem.f.coef: A constant source term or constant multipying term for a polynomial source.
+           Problem.f.fcn: A function handle for a run-time integrated & compiled function for polynomial source terms.
+                          Definition example:
+                          Problem.f.fcn=sourceVector('1+(4*x)');
+                                       where x is the term for integration.

+           Problem.BCS.N: An array of Neumann boundary conditions using value@x notation.
+                          e.g.[[2,0];,[0,1];]; Sets gradient of 2 at x=0
+                                               and gradient of 0 at x=1.
+           Problem.BCS.D: An array of Dirichlet boundary conditions using value@x notation.
+                          e.g.[[2,0];,[0,1];]; Sets value of 2 at x=0
+                                               and value of 0 at x=1.